Garment Care

 To hand wash your knitwear:

-For very chunky knitwear, for example, our shawl collar cardigans, it may be best to take this to a trusted dry cleaners rather than hand washing, as they would be quite heavy when soaked and difficult to dry.
+For very chunky knitwear, for example, our shawl collar cardigans, it may be best to take this to a trusted dry cleaners rather than hand washing, as they would be quite heavy when soaked and can be difficult to dry.

 Storing